BrightTux/aeris/README.md

 TODO:
 - [ ] volume control
-- [ ] system sleep
 - [ ] powerpoint control
-- [ ] experience wall control (all 3 panel, show 1 video, also enable videos to be played on individual panel)
 - [ ] rewind video?  # not sure
 - [ ] rewind to minute?  # not sure